NABI18/hello-world-docker-aws/README.md

     * Import a Key Pair
     * Create a Stack using Cloud Formation
     * Create a EC2 Container Service Cluster (and necessary relevant actions)

+ * You are willing to create a DockerHub account and a free, public Docker repository called `hello-world-docker-aws`.